rakato/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 ####Code Actions
-Zip file is downloaded and unzipped to specified directory, next:
+Zip File is downloaded and unzipped to specified directory, next:

 ```
 run_analysis.R